Brass Instruments That Don't Exist (But Should)

 • Tubas/euphs/baritones/tenor horns/cimbassos with echo bells (like an echo cornet)

-• A Bb contrabass trombone that doesn’t suck (impossible)
+• A Bb contrabass trombone that doesn’t suck (the most unrealistic idea here)

 Alto Cornet